cjerzak/causalimages-software/README.md

 data(UgandaYOP)
 load("~/Downloads/TutorialData.RData")
 ```
-Once we've read in the data, we can explore the structure of it a bit:
+Once we've read in the data, we can explore its structure:
 ```
 # outcome, treatment, and covariate information:
 summary( obsW ) # treatment vector